chrisui/Constructr/README.md

-Constructor
+Constructr
 ===========

-Simple single inheritance pattern boilerplate for Javascript with zero dependencies.
+Simple inheritance boilerplate for Javascript with zero dependencies and some spice on top.

 *Note: Readme will be updated soon with much better explanation and examples.
 See TODO section at bottom.*